 "When he was over there, he wore a red bandanna," she said.
 "And (his fellow soldiers) said when he put that red bandanna around his forehead, he meant business.
 He was a soldier.
 And they have a picture of him with that red bandanna on, and the title of it is 'The Soldier.'"

-Sabo's heroism, near the Se San River in Cambodia, is documented by the Department of Defense:
+The Soldier's last stand, near the Se San River in Cambodia on May 10, 1970, is documented by the Department of Defense: